Based on fibroblast growth factor 2 (FGF2, bFGF)

 • Scale-up of cultured meat production will require significant reduction of media cost

-• According to the regulatory agencies, growth factors will be considered processing aid in the cultured meat process – therefore no regulatory requirements are limiting the use of our engineered molecule
+• According to the European regulatory agency, growth factors will be considered processing aid in the cultured meat process – therefore no regulatory requirements are limiting the use of our engineered molecule

 Possibility of reformulation according to customers’ needs